Estimate Time7 min

 5. Teach patience: Show teens how compounding works over time

 Albert Einstein said that compound interest is "the most powerful force in the universe."
-Our kids have time on their side, and thus the ability to invest over many years.
+Our kids have time on their side, and the ability to invest over many years.
 Encourage your teens to find an interest calculator online and see what regular investing at reasonable returns can yield.
-There's even a simple formula, called the Rule of 72, that can help you figure out how long it would take to double your money at a specific interest rate.
+There's even a simple formula, called the Rule of 72, that can help you figure out how long it may take to double your money at a specific interest rate.
 The formula is 72/Interest Rate = Years.
-For example: Let's say that an investment is yielding 7%.
+For example: Let's say that an investment is yielding 7% annually1.
 You take 72 and divide it by 7 and it shows that the money will double in 10.28 years.

 Make it real